andygrillo/litespeed-wordpress-vm/README.md

 The OS used is Ubuntu 20.04.

+These steps allowed me to achieve a 100 score in Google PageSpeed and also GTMetrix whilst using a Gutenberg theme (Kadence).

 ## Server Requirements
 This can be installed on a VM with most cloud providers (AWS, Azure, IBM, etc).
 This guide was tested on a VM in Oracle Cloud.